-On a national level, I am the site Principal Investigator at MSK for the Department of Defense Prostate Cancer Clinical Trials Consortium (PCCTC), an initiative designed to increase patient access to clinical trials across the country.
-I am also an expert panel member on the American Society of Clinical Oncology (ASCO) Clinical Guidelines Committee and serve as co-chair of the ASCO Genitourinary Guidelines Advisory Group.
+On a national level, I am the site principal investigator at MSK for the Department of Defense Prostate Cancer Clinical Trials Consortium (PCCTC), an initiative designed to increase patient access to clinical trials across the country.
+I also serve as co-chair of the American Society of Clinical Oncology Genitourinary Guidelines Advisory Group.

 - Clinical Expertise: Prostate Cancer; Other Genitourinary Cancers; Clinical Trials

 - Awards and Honors: Excellence in Internal Medicine, American College of Physicians, ASCO/AACR (American Association for Cancer Research) Workshop: Methods in Clinical Cancer Research, ASCO Merit Award, Prostate Cancer Foundation Young Investigator Award

 - Languages Spoken: English

 - Residencies: New York University Medical Center